GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chips/index.md

 ### Security design

-To encourage good security practices, CHIPS proposes cookies only be set by and sent over secure protocols.
+To encourage good security practices, with CHIPS, cookies are only set by and sent over secure protocols.

 Partitioned cookies must be set with `Secure`.